Third Militarism: Coup d'état of 1930

-The morning newspapers initially proclaimed that the government was confident that it would quell the rebellion, and the country's official newspaper stated that: "The country returns smoothly to normal as of on railway roadtracks".
+The morning newspapers initially proclaimed the government's confidence in quelling the rebellion.
+The country's official newspaper stated that: "The country returns smoothly to normal as of on railway roadtracks".
 However, support for the rebellion began to unravel in Lima, the capital city.
-As rumors circulated that the entire south of the nation was in support of the movement, small groups of individuals and orators began marching down city streets shouting verbal insults at the regime.
+As rumors circulated that the entire south of the nation was in support of the movement, small groups of individuals and orators began marching down city streets and shouting verbal insults at the regime.

 A manifesto was also written by Sánchez Cerro, known as the Arequipa Manifesto, which was distributed to the troops on August 22 which outlined his political intentions for Peru in the case of his victory.

-Garrisons in Cuzco and Puno quickly rallied to Sánchez Cerro's side, and opposition quickly mounted against Leguía in Lima.
+Garrisons in the cities of Cuzco and Puno quickly rallied to Sánchez Cerro's side, and opposition quickly mounted against Leguía in Lima.
 He resigned and escaped on the cruiser Almirante Grau.
 For reasons which have been subject of historical debate, he arrived back to Peru at Callao, where he was arrested, detained and later exiled from Peru.

 Military junta, 1930

 Overview

-Sánchez Cerro's arrival in Lima was hailed by the general populace.
-He became a national hero, gaining the support of the popular masses.
+Sánchez Cerro's arrival in Lima was enthusiastically received by the popular masses; he gained their support and was elevated to the status of a national hero.